davidsamuelargueta/SQLPortfolio/OnlineChessGamesAnalysis.md

+This Project is a Work in Progress and not complete
 ## Background
 For this project, I took a dataset off of Maven Analytics and used SQL queries to answer the recommended questions as a way to practice my SQL knowledge. <br>